DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 - COST
     - CapEx (Capital Expense) of buying hardware and software, setting up DATA CENTERS, etc. are reduced or eliminated
 - GLOBAL SCALE
-    - cloud services can scale GLOBALLY at a rapid pace. services can be set up and offered to CUSTOMERS from a geographic location close to them
+    - cloud services can scale globally at a rapid pace. services can be set up and offered to customers from a geographic location close to them

 - SPEED / AGILITY
-    - Services are provide ON DEMAND and vast amounts of RESOURCES can be provisioned within minutes
+    - Services are provide ON DEMAND and vast amounts of resources can be provisioned within minutes

 - PRODUCTIVITY
     - cloud services remove the need for many time-consuming tasks such as procuring physical servers, racking them, cabling, installing and updating equipment, etc.